Maurmoo/Azure-Network-Protocols/README.md

 <p>

 ![2](https://github.com/user-attachments/assets/91a08904-941c-4a10-a8da-11b82a2f664e)
-I Downloaded wireshark into my Windows 10 VM and filtered ICMP traffic then used PowerShell to ping the private IP of the Linux VM.
+I installed Wireshark on my Windows 10 VM, filtered ICMP traffic, and used PowerShell to ping the private IP of the Linux VM.

 </p>
 <p>